banroney/hvault-aws/README.md

 ```

-6. Deploy SAM
+#### 6. Deploy SAM
-In the `parameter-overrides` section, please provide the details as mentioned below.
-This refers to the values of your server.
 Replace the following before running the command
- -
+  - Replace `project_folder` with the location of the git checked-out folder.
+  - Replace `<AWS_Account_Profile>` with the targeted AWS account as per Step 2.
+  - In the `parameter-overrides` section, please provide the details as mentioned below.
+    - Replace `Vault_account_id` with the AWS account ID for Vault.
+    - Replace `Vault_Chained_Base64_cert` with the Vault Certificate if not trusted
+    - Replace `Vault_URL` with the targeted vault
+    - Replace `Vault_NameSpace` with the targeted Enterprise Vault Namespace

 ```commandline
 cd <project_folder> && \